mendix/docs/content/en/docs/appstore/use-content/modules/genai/openai/_index.md

 #### 3.5.5 `Image Generations: Set ImageOptions Extension` {#set-imageoptions-extension}

 This microflow can be used to add a new `OpenAIImageOptions_Extension` to an [ImageOptions](/appstore/modules/genai/commons/#imageoptions-entity) object to specify additional configurations for the image generations operation.
+The object will be used inside of the image generations operation if the same `ImageOptions` are passed.
 The parameters are optional.

 ## 4 Technical Reference {#technical-reference}